fibo/dflow/README.md

   * `@foo`: accessor to *graph.data.foo*.
   * `&bar`: returns *bar* function.
   * `.quz`, `.quz()`: returns a dot-operator-like function.
+  * any taskName found in global context, walking throw dot operator, is available as a task.
+For example
+    - `isFunction`
+    - `Math.cos`
+    - `process.version`: will resolve to a function that returns it

 Note that optional collection of *additionalFunctions*, in order to avoid conflicts with *injected* functions, must contain function names validated by following the rules: